mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 duty executed by one or more members of the crew.
 Should the ship find itself in combat, a dedicated sensop is recommended.
-There are too many tasks for it to be a part-time job when one’s ship is being fired upon.
+There are too many tasks for it to be a part-time job when one's ship is being fired upon.
 The first of these tasks, unfortunately, can occur before the crew of a ship even knows that the sensop was needed.

-Crew Roles